Keep food and water safe

 Maintaining hygiene around food preparation and cooking requires more thought than normal.

-- Ensure all kitchen utensils are clean before use.
+- Ensure all kitchen utensils and food preparation surfaces are clean before use.

 - Cook food thoroughly.